Data protection

 Registration is required for:

-• Binding Corporate Rules (BCRs) authorised by the Spanish Data Protection Agency.
-In 2020 the Spanish Data Protection Agency authorised BCRs;
+• Binding Corporate Rules (BCRs) authorised by the AEPD.
+Since 2020 the AEPD has authorised BCRs;

 • Codes of Conduct.
-In 2020 the Spanish Data Protection Agency registered the code of conduct for the processing of personal data in marketing and there are another 13 codes of conduct registered for several sectors such as health, e-commerce, insurance, health research and universities.
+In 2020 the AEPD registered the modification of the code of conduct for the processing of personal data in marketing and there are two additional codes of conduct registered between 2022 and 2024 adapted to the GDPR for clinical trials (2022), insurance sector (2022) and the resolution of data protection disputes in the electronic communication sector (2024).

 The following notifications must be sent to the competent data protection authority:

-• Appointment, modification or deletion of the appointment of the Data Protection Officer (DPO) according to Art.
+• Appointment, modification or dismissal of the appointment of the Data Protection Officer (DPO) according to Art.
 37(7) of the GDPR;

 • Data breaches according to Art.
 33 of the GDPR.